- U.S. Small Business Administration (SBA) and conventional bank loans offer businesses low interest rates and fixed terms.

 SBA loans differ from conventional business loans in many respects.
 The rates and terms vary, as does the risk that the lender is assuming.
 Here are some other differences between an SBA loan and a conventional business loan.

-SBA loans require more paperwork than conventional loans.
+SBA loans require more paperwork than conventional bank loans.

 Alex Espinosa used to run the SBA loan departments at various banks and now works as an SBA lending consultant through his company, BOLD Lender.
 He said there are some barriers that both lenders and borrowers face with SBA loans.